-Watch Japan vs Croatia live stream – 3pm GMT (BBC One) / 10am EST (FS1)
+Watch Argentina vs France live stream – 3pm GMT (BBC iPlayer/ITVX) / 10am EST (FOX)

-Watch World Cup 2022 for free on BBC iPlayer and ITVX and you'll get some of the most reliable and best quality soccer streams around.
-Most games on iPlayer are in 4K HDR too and you'll find a good quality English commentary for every match.
-These streaming services are available to UK citizens even when you're out of the country.
+Watch World Cup final 2022 for free on BBC iPlayer and ITVX and you'll get some of the most reliable and best quality soccer streams around. iPlayer will show the final in 4K HDR too, complete with good quality English commentary.
+Both streaming services are available to UK citizens even when you're out of the country.

-Use a VPN to watch World Cup 2022 free from abroad. (opens in new tab)
+Use a VPN to watch World Cup 2022 final free from abroad. (opens in new tab)

 We recommend ExpressVPN for the job.
 It's safe, reliable and offers a cast-iron 30-day money-back guarantee.
 Full details on ExpressVPN and how to use it just below...